ntutic/json_scrapy/docs/intro/tutorial.rst

 >>> response.css('title::text')[0].get()
 'Quotes to Scrape'

-Accessing an index on a :class:`~scrapy.selector.SelectorList` instance will raise an :exc:`IndexError` exception if there are no results::
+Accessing an index on a :class:`~jscrapy.selector.SelectorList` instance will raise an :exc:`IndexError` exception if there are no results::

     >>> response.css('noelement')[0].get()